Observations

 }

-space() Space[source]#
+space() Space[source]

 Get the observation space.

-observe() ndarray[source]#
+observe() ndarray[source]

 Get an observation of the environment state.

-class highway_env.envs.common.observation.KinematicObservation(env: AbstractEnv, features: List[str] = None, vehicles_count: int = 5, features_range: Dict[str, List[float]] = None, absolute: bool = False, order: str = 'sorted', normalize: bool = True, clip: bool = True, see_behind: bool = False, observe_intentions: bool = False, **kwargs: dict)[source]#
+class highway_env.envs.common.observation.KinematicObservation(env: AbstractEnv, features: list[str] = None, vehicles_count: int = 5, features_range: dict[str, list[float]] = None, absolute: bool = False, order: str = 'sorted', normalize: bool = True, clip: bool = True, see_behind: bool = False, observe_intentions: bool = False, include_obstacles: bool = True, **kwargs: dict)[source]

 Observe the kinematics of nearby vehicles.